xebia-functional/bitly_ios_sdk/README.md

-### NOTE ON ARC
+#### NOTE ON ARC

 The current version of this library is not built with ARC, because there were some known bugs in the early betas of iOS5 in the interaction between the twitter integration and ARC that prevented development using ARC.

-Using the static library as specified in the setup directions above should make this a non-issue, as it will work both with ARC and non-ARC projects.
+Using the static library as documented above should make this a non-issue, as it will work both with ARC and non-ARC projects.
 If for some reason you want to pull in the source files instead of using the static library, and your project uses ARC, you will have to turn this off on a per-file basis.
-Select your target, and under "Build Phases" -> Compile Sources, set the Compiler Flags to -fno-objc-arc for all BitlyLib, TouchJSON, and OAuthConsumer implementation files.